GideonZ/1541u-documentation/hardware/ethernet.rst

    :scale: 75 %
 *Ultimate 1541-II and compatible usb ethernet adaptor*

-The Ultimate 1541-II needs a compatible USB Ethernet adaptor that is connected to the USB port of the Ultimate 1541-II.
+The Ultimate 1541-II needs a compatible USB2LAN Ethernet adaptor that is connected to the USB port of the Ultimate 1541-II.
 Any USB2LAN adapter that uses an AX88772/-A/-B chip should work.

-**Please note that the compatible USB Ethernet adaptors will ONLY be stable on the Ultimate 1541-II if the firmware < 3.2.**
-**They will work fine on the Ultimate 1541-II+ and Ultimate 64.**
+On firmware 3.2 and 3.3 the ethernet adaptor is unstable.
+This has been fixed in firmware 3.4.

 .. image:: ../media/hardware/hardware_ethernet_04.png
    :alt: Ethernet Port available